MichaelCurrin/dev-cheatsheets/cheatsheets/version-control/git/submodules/manage.md

 $ git submodule update --rebase --remote
 ```

+I found that recommended in [Hugo docs](https://gohugo.io/hosting-and-deployment/hosting-on-netlify/) for themes.

 That is effectively the same as this, but I wouldn't recommend this.
 Also note that `git pull` alone will warn that you are not on a branch.